Grayscale image of a robotic arm in a clean, modern environment.

 Potential injuries

 An attorney may use medical peer review to learn about the long-term effects of a patient’s injuries.
-This information can then be used to argue for a higher level of damages.
+This information can then be used to argue for a higher level of damage.

 Causation of damage